Primary – International Curriculum

 In line with our Amazing Learning philosophy, the goal of our Primary years programme is to develop the character of a lifelong learner by exposing students to repeated experiences that hardwire getting better through good struggle.
 Our teachers are trained to understand the difference between a good struggle and a bad struggle, and personalise their approach for each student to maximise learning outcomes.

-The learning-focused approach that Amazing Learning encourages is also in line with the eight personal goals promoted by IPC, which are:
+The learning-focused approach that Amazing Learning encourages is also in line with the eight personal goals promoted by Cornerstones Project Based Learning Curriculum, which are:

 Outside The Classroom